 If you have had an accident resulting in injury, and believe that another person or organisation was at fault, you may be able to make a Personal Injury Claim.
 The first step is to talk through your situation with a member of our experienced team at Cantillons Solicitors.
 We have the experience to assist and guide you with the bringing of your claim.
 We gather all of the evidence required and take time to understand the matter from your perspective.
 Working with experienced personal injury Solicitors, such as Cantillons Solicitors, will mean that we will be able to achieve a better outcome, and thus the claim is more likely to be successful, and the damages awarded greater than might be obtained when working with a less experienced Solicitor.

-The Law provides that you should notify the wrongdoer of your intention to claim within two months of the accident occurring, unless there is good reason not to do so.
+The Law provides that you should notify the wrongdoer of your intention to claim within one month of the accident occurring, unless there is good reason not to do so.

 There are strict time limits within which personal injury actions must be taken.
 Generally speaking the time limit is two years but on occasions, the time limits may be shorter or longer.
 If you have suffered an injury, you should contact a member of our team as soon as possible.

 The Injuries Board / Personal Injuries Assessment Board (PIAB), is the independent statutory body responsible for dealing with personal injury claims in Ireland.
 Any personal injury claims in Ireland will be submitted to the PIAB, except those cases that involve medical negligence.

 If you believe that you may be eligible to make a claim for compensation for an injury that was not your fault, you should speak to an experienced personal injury Solicitor.
 Cantillons Solicitors will help you to gather the necessary evidence and documentation that is required, including medical reports, and we will submit your Injuries Board application form.